securaops/documentation/business-requirement-document-v1.md

 **Price:** $500 per person

 **Description:**
-Cybersecurity awareness and skills training programs are essential for building a strong security culture within your organization.
+Cybersecurity awareness and skills training programs are crucial for establishing a robust security culture within your organization.
 Our training includes:

 - **Interactive security awareness modules** covering phishing, social engineering, password security, and more
 - **Simulated phishing campaigns** to test and reinforce employee readiness